Women as Prey, Men as Predator

 I would be lying if I said it didn’t get to me… within a 2 hour span it got me really down and I was feeling really uncomfortable with everything… I ended up deleting my profile at the end of 2 hours and kind of went about the rest of my night with a very bad taste in my mouth.

 This man probably isn’t one of the predators.
 And most men aren’t.
 But the “women must attract/men must be attracted” social scenario sets up a situation that encourages too many male predators.
 This young man certainly wasn’t used to being prey.
 And he was unpleasantly surprised to learn that the grass is far from greener on the other side of the fence.

-Posted on January 15, 2014, in feminism, gender, LGBTQ rights, men, objectification, psychology, relationships, sex, sexism, women and tagged feminism, gender, homophobia, men, objectification, psychology, relationships, sex, sexism, women.
+Posted on January 15, 2014, in feminism, gender, LGBTQ+, men, objectification, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, homophobia, men, objectification, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
-48 Comments.
+70 Comments.